Fall Prevention Tips for Seniors

 • Decreased flexibility and endurance

-• Neurological conditions that cause shaking or unsteadiness
+• Neurological conditions that cause shaking or unsteadiness, such as Parkinson’s disease

 • Improper use of mobility aids like walkers or canes